JonasChengAsus/jonaschengasus.github.io/demo/smarthealthit-info/readme.md

 You may follow the instructions on the web site, and specify *App Launch URL* to test out.

-The app retrieves basic information from a single patient.
+The app retrieves basic information from a single patient as follows.
+* Patient ID
+  * patient information
+* Encounter ID
+  * encounter information
+* Condition ID if any
+* Procedure ID if any
+* DocumentReference ID if any